oddmouse/biome-astro-format-on-save-mre/readme.md

 1. Clone the MRE repo
 2. Open `src/test.astro` in VS Code with the biome extension installed
-3. Save the file
-4. Save the file and watch it format and strip out all code except for the frontmatter
+3. Save the file and watch it format and strip out all code except for the frontmatter

 From this: